-Heritage Community Charter School will follow the Idaho LEP Program guide and administer the Idaho English Language Assessment (IELA) for student placement as well as monitor student growth.
+Heritage Community Charter School will follow the Idaho LEP Program guide and administer the Access_2.0_for student placement as well as monitor student growth.
 The following guidelines will be used for the Home Language Survey in order to identify Primary Home Language Other Than English (PHLOTE) students.